Top 15 Venture Capital Firms Investing in Robotics

 Image of Bee Partners- Top VCs in Robotics

-Bee Partners is a venture capital firm that leads pre-seed investments in deep tech.
-They specialize in writing the first checks for founders building companies in AI, robotics, and industrial automation.
+Bee Partners leads pre-seed investments in deep tech, focusing on writing the first checks for founders in AI, robotics, and manufacturing.
+They are known for backing technical founders at the very beginning of their journey.

-• Industries of focus: AI, robotics, industrial automation, and manufacturing
+• Industries of focus: AI, Robotics, Automation, and Manufacturing

 • Geographical presence: Based in San Francisco, California